7 Tips for Weight Loss

 1. Stick to whole foods with minimal ingredient lists.

 If you are buying food out of a package, immediately turn it around and read the ingredients.
 A food may only be 100 calories but it may contain a whole host of inflammatory ingredients, such as preservatives, artificial sweeteners, thickeners, stabilizers, and emulsifiers.
 Your body metabolizes 100 calories from nuts much differently than 100 calories from those highly processed sour-cream and onion 100-calorie pack of pop-chips.
 After a highly-processed meal or snack (despite being only “100 calories,” “sugar-free” or “light”), you are left feeling unsatisfied, wanting more.
 Nourish yourself with nutritious, real, whole food (vegetables, nuts, seeds, berries, eggs, fish), and you will feel full and satisfied.

-2. Nutrition label reading tip: Place less emphasis on calorie counting and instead be conscious of carbohydrates and fiber.
+4. Nutrition label reading tip: Be conscious of carbohydrates and fiber.

-Start to count your NET CARBS rather than hyper-focusing on calories.
+Start to count your NET CARBS as a priority rather than hyper-focusing on calories.

 HOW TO COUNT NET CARBOHYDRATES:

 You figure out how many carbs are in a serving of crackers by taking TOTAL CARB GRAMS and SUBTRACTING FIBER GRAMS (we do not absorb fiber)—the end result is the grams you must count for your meal.

 For weight loss, I typically recommend a goal of 50 grams net carbs per day.